Shopify/ruby_memcheck/README.md

 ## Configuration

-When you run `RubyMemcheck.config`, you are creating a default `RubyMemcheck::Configuration`.
+If you want to override any of the default configurations you can call `RubyMemcheck.config` after `require "ruby_memcheck"`.
+This will create a default `RubyMemcheck::Configuration`.
 By default, the Rake tasks for minitest and RSpec will use this configuration.
 You can also manually pass in a `Configuration` object as the first argument to the constructor of `RubyMemcheck::TestTask` or `RubyMemcheck::RSpec::RakeTask` to use a different `Configuration` object rather than the default one.

 `RubyMemcheck::Configuration` accepts a variety of keyword arguments.
 Here are all the arguments:

-- `binary_name`: Required.
-The binary name of your native extension gem.
-This is the same value you passed into `create_makefile` in your `extconf.rb` file.
 - `ruby`: Optional.
 The command to run to invoke Ruby.
 Defaults to the Ruby that is currently being used.
 - `valgrind`: Optional.
 The command to run to invoke Valgrind.
 Defaults to the string `"valgrind"`.
 - `valgrind_options`: Optional.
 Array of options to pass into Valgrind.
 This is only present as an escape hatch, so avoid using it.
 This may be deprecated or removed in future versions.